When most people think of calling it quits on a career, they immediately think of a move to Florida.

 Where exactly in South Dakota is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Lead as the best place to hang up your cleats.

 To that end, we have tried to identify the places in South Dakota that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Lead don’t mind us spreading the word.

-To create our list of the best places in South Dakota to retire, we first used Census data to find all places in the Mount Rushmore State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in South Dakota to retire, we first used Census data to find all places in the Mount Rushmore State — 381 cities and towns.

 - Low cost of living as measured by rent

 - Things to do (Museums, Colleges, and Libraries in town)